 As a business owner, you want the most bang for your buck.
 You want to be able to reach the masses on a shoestring budget.
 Ensure your advertising and promotions are hitting the target for this upcoming tradeshow season by avoiding these unfortunate mistakes.

 I enjoy attending tradeshows and meeting local business owners and entrepreneurs.
-Being a marketing guru, I am always paying attention to signs and advertisements.
-It almost never fails, visiting various booths and out of the corner of my eye, I notice a booth with what, from a distance, looks like a postcard-sized sign.
-As I pass by the booth, not only is it difficult to decipher the company name, it also gives the impression that the business is poorly run by people who don’t care.
+As a marketing guru, I always pay attention to signs and advertisements.
+It rarely fails, visiting various booths, and out of the corner of my eye, I notice a booth with what, from a distance, looks like a postcard-sized sign.
+As I pass the booth, it is challenging to decipher the company name and the impression that the business is poorly run by people who don’t care.

-Most business owners pre-book their tradeshow booth months in advance to avoid hearing the dreaded “We’re all booked up.”
+Most business owners pre-book their tradeshow booth to avoid hearing the dreaded “We’re all booked up.”
 After the initial booking, the date seems to creep up without notice.
-Planning early can mean less surprises when the show begins.
+Fewer surprises pop up when you plan earlier.

-Days following a tradeshow tend to become very hectic and potential customers can be put off.
-If you gather any information from potential clients, make sure to follow up with them in the following week.
-The people you meet are considered warm leads and have a greater chance of becoming a customers.
-Contact them before the competition does, even if you are already booked up.
+Days following a tradeshow tend to become very hectic, and potential customers can be put off.
+If you gather any information from potential clients, follow up with them the following week.
+The people you meet are considered warm leads and have a greater chance of becoming customers.
+Contact them before the competition, even if you are already booked.